browserify/browserify-handbook/readme.markdown

 ## why concatenate

-Browserify is a build step that runs on the server.
+Browserify is a build step that you can run before deploying your code.
 It generates a single bundle file that has everything in it.

 Here are some other ways of implementing module systems for the browser and what their strengths and weaknesses are: